 You can also simply say that one reason you’re contemplating on switching to another credit card company is the latter’s offer of waived annual credit card fee.
 You can tell them that you’d want to keep your existing credit card but you hope that the company can waive your annual credit card fee.

 Now you know some ways to eliminate your annual membership fee burden.
 Try the steps above because if they work, you’ll be able to save thousands of pesos every year!

-For other relevant stories on credit cards, like us on Facebook!
+For other useful tips about credit cards, like and follow PMT on Facebook!

 View Related Posts